deltajuliette/GA-DSI_project4/readme.md

 1. Based off data we have around the traps, we can infer the presence of clusters, which have higher WNV rates.
 These clusters / areas where the traps are located should be targeted specifically.
 2. We observed some **seasonality effects** in our model (i.e. week and month).
 This means it may be more efficient to start spraying based on seasonal spikes in July-August before they peak later.
 3. Identify periods of slower wind-speeds as this would likely result in mosquitoes can travelling over larger areas.
 If wind speeds are greater than 10 MPH, mosquitoes generally can't fly.
-4. Control mosquito breeding grounds through surveillence and education
+4. Control mosquito breeding grounds through surveillence and education.